KSonPham/KSonPham.github.io/_posts/2023-7-06-Vox-Former.md

 </div>

 # Related Works
-In this section, I'm going to present three paper that I think are the most relevant.
+In this section, I'm going to present three papers that I think are the most relevant.
 This will help you to understand the current research landscape and what the VoxFormer does that is different from the previous works.

 ## LMSCNet(LiDAR)
 <div align="center">